 Alternative Treatment Options for a Ruptured Disc

-If your doctor has diagnosed you with a herniated disc and your symptoms of numbness, pain, and tingling have lasted for longer than three months despite non-operative treatment, you have developed a chronic problem.
-If your doctor suggests that you consider surgery, make sure you know that there are alternatives to traditional surgeries like spinal fusion or disc replacement surgery.
+If your physician has diagnosed you with a herniated disc and your symptoms of numbness, pain, and tingling have lasted for longer than three months despite non-operative treatment, you have developed a chronic problem.
+If your physician suggests that you consider surgery, make sure you know that there are alternatives to traditional surgeries like spinal fusion or disc replacement surgery.
 Laser Spine Institute is at the forefront of minimally invasive surgery.
 Endoscopic techniques allow the Laser Spine Institute medical team to gently and effectively address ruptured discs, without the trauma, hospitalization, and lengthy recuperation of open spine surgeries.
 Contact Laser Spine Institute today to learn more about ruptured disc risk factors.